swagtop/bevy-flake/docs/macos.md

 You should never add the SDK tarball to your projects git repo.
-Flakes copy the repository they are in to the Nix store on evaluation, and you will therefore end up with very long evaluation times.
+Flakes copy the repository they are in to the Nix store on evaluation, and you will therefore end up with very long evaluation times, and many wasteful copies of the SDK.

 If you are getting the SDK prepackaged from somewhere, it could be a good idea for you to upload it yourself somewhere, such that you are sure you can always